elonner/battlebugs/notes.md

 * Animations & Sounds
 * 3rd difficulty
 * More game modes
+* Responsive design for mobile
-* More functionality as I learn full-stack
+* More functionality as I learn full-stack (online two-player)

 ## Organization: